Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 instance your use SSD or you want to enable compression.

 {% highlight shell %}
-$ mkdir /target
+/# mkdir /target
-$ mount -o subvol=debian/root /dev/sda2 /target
+/# mount -o subvol=debian/root /dev/sda2 /target
-$ mkdir /target/var
+/# mkdir /target/var
-$ mount -o subvol=debian/var /dev/sda2 /target/var
+/# mount -o subvol=debian/var /dev/sda2 /target/var
-$ mkdir /target/home
+/# mkdir /target/home
-$ mount -o subvol=debian/home /dev/sda2 /target/home
+/# mount -o subvol=debian/home /dev/sda2 /target/home
 {% endhighlight %}

+You also need to manually create the fstab file in */target/etc/fstab/*.
+Here is a sample file:

+{% highlight config %}
+LABEL=nas /       btrfs rw,relatime,subvol=debian/root 0 0
+LABEL=nas /var    btrfs rw,relatime,subvol=debian/var  0 0
+LABEL=nas /home   btrfs rw,relatime,subvol=debian/home 0 0

+/dev/sda1 swap swap defaults 0 0
+{% endhighlight %}

+You may also want to use the UUID of the disks instad of the labels and disk name.

-### Finishing the installation
+## Resuming the installation

 Now, go back to the installation media by typing *CTRL+ALT+F1*, skip the partitioning step and run directly the *install the base system* step.
 You will